agrbin/snapscale-article/README.md

 ### Why

-The goal of SnapScale is to instill a periodic weigh-in habbit in humans.
+The goal of SnapScale is to instill a weigh-in habit in humans.

-A periodic - for example, daily - body weight measurement is already a good diet on its own.

 We didn't define a goal to help people lose weight, instead our goal is to help people be more aware.
-The awareness goal is a smaller, prerequisite goal for the greater goal - human health.
+The awareness goal is a smaller, prerequisite goal for the bigger goal of actual taking actions if health is threatened.

 Taking a weight measurement has amplified awareness effect if the number is logged, and if you can compare it with last week, or last month.
 It's the trend that matters, not day-to-day oscillations.